TomGallagher2003/EmgRecording/README.md

 ## 2 .
 EMG Recording

-To record new emg data, connected the syncstation to the computer using a LAN connection, and connect the MUOVI device to the syncstation wirelessly.
+To record new emg data, connect the syncstation to the computer using a LAN connection, and connect the MUOVI device to the syncstation wirelessly.
 With the hardware connected, run the file: timer.py
 ```bash